jinlin2001/router/README.md

 ### App Overview

-Application was inspired by a friend helping food delivery at a busy restaurant.
-Often, he must manually sort out delivering sequences and may not be the most efficient sequence.
-This web app is intent to solve the problem.
+This web application produces the shortest distance route from inputs of an origin, a destination, and one or more route stops.
+The application was inspired by food delivery personnel at restaurants, this web application can help plan the best route by distance.

-This app calls Google Distance Matrix API and Geocoding API for distance metrics between user input addresses.
-With the responded metrics, app then runs implemented algorithm to output the shortest distance path.
+This application calls Google Distance Matrix API and Geocoding API for distance metrics.
+With response metrics, the application then runs implemented algorithm to solve for the shortest distance route.

-App scripts are trans-piled targeting latest browsers.
+Application scripts are trans-piled targeting the latest browsers.
 Internet Explorer is not supported.

 ### Fullscreen Layout